-The Company has historically experienced recurring operating losses, although the Company generated net income of \$26.8 million in the fiscal year ended March 31, 2019, and as of March 31, 2019, the Company had an accumulated deficit of \$961.5 million.
-In addition, although the Company generated positive operating cash flow in fiscal 2018, the Company has historically experienced recurring negative operating cash flows.
-At March 31, 2019, the Company had cash, cash equivalents and restricted cash of \$78.2 million.
-Cash provided by operations for the year ended March 31, 2019 was \$42.7 million.
+The Company has historically experienced recurring operating losses and as of March 31, 2020, the Company had an accumulated deficit of \$978.6 million.
+In addition, the Company has historically experienced recurring negative operating cash flows.
+At March 31, 2020, the Company had cash, cash equivalents, and marketable securities of \$59.9 million.
+Marketable securities include certificate of deposits with maturities between eleven and eighteen months.
+Cash used in operations for the year ended March 31, 2020 was \$16.5 million.